devrev/snap-in-examples/14-operations/README.md

 The snap-in contains custom operations which can be used in the Workflow Builder once snap-in gets successfully activated.

-Operations are workflow node blueprint which are used to create workflow steps(nodes).
+Operations are workflow node blueprint which are used to create workflow steps.

 ## Operations in the snap-in